mahgouba/inventoryMaster-2/replit.md

 - ✅ Railway PostgreSQL database fully connected and operational with 480 inventory items
 - ✅ All 29 database tables created and populated with complete data structure
 - ✅ System running smoothly on Replit with external database integration
+- ✅ Successfully migrated from Replit Agent to standard Replit (August 3, 2025)
+- ✅ PostgreSQL database connection successfully established and tested
+- ✅ Application running on port 5000 with full database connectivity
+- ✅ All core functionality operational with proper fallback mechanisms

 ## User Preferences
 Preferred communication style: Simple, everyday language.